What characteristics an application built with a Cloud Native approach has

 It does not depend on specific hardware or the installation location.

-Do not confuse this with simply moving a program to the cloud unchanged: taking an old application and running it on a virtual machine is not yet Cloud Native.
+Do not confuse this with simply moving an application to the cloud without changes: taking an old application and running it on a virtual machine is not yet Cloud Native.

 True Cloud Native requires a new application architecture designed for the cloud.
 Cloud Native products have a set of key traits.